-- However, if the front end debt to income ratios surpass the 46.9% debt to income ratios, they will not get an automated approval via DU AUS on FHA Loans.
+- However, if the front-end debt-to-income ratio surpasses the 46.9% debt-to-income ratio, they will not get an automated approval via DU AUS on FHA Loans

-- The only way to get an automated Fannie Mae Automated Underwriting Approval if the front end debt to income ratios are higher that 46.9% is to have a lower mortgage loan amount or a lower mortgage rate.
+- The only way to get an automated Fannie Mae Automated Underwriting Approval if the front-end debt to income ratios are higher than 46.9% is to have a lower mortgage loan amount or a lower mortgage rate

-- Another solution in getting a lower front end debt to income ratios is by shopping for a house with lower property tax rates.
+- Another solution is getting a lower front-end debt to income ratio by shopping for a house with lower property tax rates

-Borrowers who need to qualify without mortgage lender overlays can contact The Gustan Cho Team at USA Mortgage at 262-716-8151 or email us at email@example.com.
-We are available 7 days a week, evenings, weekends, and holidays.
+Borrowers who need to qualify without mortgage lender overlays can contact us at Gustan Cho Associates at 800-900-8569 or text us for a faster response.
+Or email us at email@example.com.
+The team at Gustan Cho Associates is available 7 days a week, evenings, weekends, and holidays.